alisherk/react-design-patterns-ts/README.md

 ### `Repo Description`

-This repo shows the examples of popular React patterns written TS.
+This repo shows the examples of popular React patterns written in TS.
 Look at the components directory to find popular patterns by name.
 Each director attemps to implement both class and functional component for each pattern.

-Currently Provider pattern is missing class implementation.
-Also in general, other popular patterns are missing such as HOC, function as children to name a few.
+Patterns available:
+Compound pattern
+Context with reducer
+Flexible compound component
+HOC
+Optimized context state
+Provider pattern
+Render props & render as children as function

 ### `Author`
 Alisher K